awaismemon01/notes/keycloak-notes.md

 DefaultEmailSenderProviderFactory possible lead for the email verification

 KeyCloak only allows one provider implementation for some SPIs such as Email provider, Database Provider, etc.

+## Themes for Clients
+KeyCloak gives client level theme the most priority, after that Realm level theme and if neither is selected than the default keycloak theme is selected.